qubekit/QUBEKit/README.md

 **Redo that analysis but use DDEC6 instead:**

-*If you don't care about overwriting the previous analysis, skip the next two steps.*

-Copy the folder and change the name to indicate it's for DDEC6:
+(Optional) Copy the folder and change the name to indicate it's for DDEC6:

     cp -r QUBEKit_benzene_2019_01_01_BENZ_DDEC3 QUBEKit_benzene_2019_01_01_BENZ_DDEC6

-Move into the new folder:
+(Optional) Move into the new folder:

     cd QUBEKit_benzene_2019_01_01_BENZ_DDEC6